UK real estate law is derived from common law and statutory legislation. In relation to the latter, the primary legislation comprises:

 The three most common methods of limiting liability are:

-Collateral warranties are agreements which are related to another "primary" contract.
-They extend the duty of care by one of the contracting parties to a third party who is not party to the primary contract.
-By way of example, an architect of a new development owes a duty of care to an occupier of the development despite the fact there is no contractual relationship between the architect and the occupier.
+Collateral warranties are agreements that are related to another “primary‟ contract.
+They extend the duty of care by one of the contracting parties to a third party that is not a party to the primary contract.
+For example, an architect of a new development owes a duty of care to an occupier of the development despite the fact that there is no contractual relationship between the architect and the occupier.

 Schedule-related risk is the risk that construction work may take longer than scheduled.
-Delay can lead to cost risk, hence this is usually managed by the contract, including a clause to pay liquidated and ascertained damages (LADs) to the client in the event that the contract is delayed.
-LADs are not penalties; they are damages pre-determined at the outset of the contract based on a genuine calculation of the actual loss the client is likely to incur if the completion date is delayed.
+Delay can lead to cost risk; hence this is usually managed by the contract, including a clause to pay liquidated and ascertained damages (LADs) to the client if the contract is delayed.
+LADs are not penalties; they are damages pre-determined at the outset of the contract based on a real calculation of the actual loss the client is likely to incur if the completion date is delayed.